gerlichlab/hicognition/documentation/hugo-site/content/widgets/widget_controls.md

 <img src="/docs/widget_collection_context_bar.png" class="quarter-width">

 {{% notice note %}}
-Note that widget collections have a set minimum-size beyond which you cannot shrink the widget collection.
+Note that widget collections have a set minimum size beyond which you cannot shrink the widget collection.
 {{% /notice %}}

 If you want to delete a widget collection, you can click on the garbage can at the top right.

 ### Creating slots

 Widget collections can contain multiple slots for widgets.
-These slots can be created, by hitting the arrow buttons on the right and bottom of a widget collection.
+These slots can be created by hitting the arrow buttons on the right and bottom of a widget collection.
 For example, you can click the arrow on the right to create an additional slot for a widget:

 <img src="/docs/resize_widget_collection.png" class="half-width">